If you have ever gone through the process of hiring a team of SDRs, you are well aware of the amount of time and frustration this brings.

 You start by posting the job and receiving countless applications from candidates with little to no sales experience.
-You spend weeks and weeks screening and narrowing the field until you feel like you have found the best fit for your organization.
-But, that is just the beginning… You now have to begin the process of training and coaching them to become a productive successful member of the team.
+You spend weeks and weeks screening and narrowing the field until you feel you have found the best fit for your organization.
+That process alone can take over 6 weeks and is a huge drain on the leadership who needs to be involved in the hiring process instead of supporting the sales process with their team.

 Along comes the SDR bootcamp